syncfusion/blazor-docs/src/layouts/splitter/resizing.md

----
-title: "Blazor Resizable Splitter | Resizable split panes"
-component: "Splitter"
-description: "This section explains how to create resizable panes using the Blazor Splitter component that helps to adjust its panes dimension dynamically."
----

 # Resize

 By default, resizing will be enabled for split panes.
 Resizing gripper element will be added to the separator to makes the resize easy.